ESCRS - Systematic Review Awards ;

 Evidence-based medicine supports quality science

-See below for details on how to apply
+See below for information on how to apply in the future

 The ESCRS Systematic Review Award (“SRA”) is an initiative sponsored by the ESCRS to produce a high quality body of research aimed to prepare, collate, analyse, synthesise and report medical research.